oliversavio/oliversavio.github.io/_posts/2020-04-13-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 {% endhighlight %}

 ### Querying Records
-The way we've been looking at our data above is known as a "Snapshot query", this is the default.
+The way we've been looking at our data above is known as a "Snapshot query", this being the default.
 Another query that's supported is an "Incremental query".

 #### Incremental Queries
 To perform an incremental query, we'll need to set the `hoodie.datasource.query.type` property to `incremental` when reading as well as specify the `hoodie.datasource.read.begin.instanttime` property.
 This will read all records after the specified instant time, for our example here, looking at the `_hoodie_commit_time` colum we have two distinct values, we'll specify an instant time of `20200412183510`.